 You may have to wear several different bra sizes during your pregnancy and you’ll probably need both bigger cup and back sizes (as your bump grows and pushes your ribcage out).
 It’s incredible what our bodies do – we really are amazing!

 Because your body and boobs will be changing so much, you need to keep an eye on how well your bras fit you throughout your whole pregnancy so you can spot when you need a different size.
-The good news is that the principles of knowing when your bra fits you properly are exactly the same as when you’re not pregnant (you can use our 3 step check at the bottom of the page to help you to do this).
+The good news is that the principles of knowing when your bra fits you properly are exactly the same as when you’re not pregnant (you can use our bra fitting guide to check).
 The only difference to bear in mind when you are pregnant is that you need to fasten new bras on the tightest hook, rather than the loosest, giving you room to expand!

 If you are not sure, please come to see us at one of our shops for a maternity bra fitting, call us or talk to us via text or video chat and we can explain what you should be looking out for – we really do love to help.
 Just try to remember to keep checking the fit of your bras really regularly.

 Any bra can be a maternity bra as long as it fits you well and it’s comfortable.
 Some women prefer to wear non-wired bras when they’re pregnant and some women prefer to stick to underwired styles.
 Here are some things to think about when deciding whether to wear underwired or non-wired bras.

 Lots of women ask us if they should avoid wearing a wired bra during pregnancy and the answer is that it’s completely your choice.
 If you’ve been advised not to wear wires by your doctor or midwife, you should probably respect this.
 Although they are less rigid, this would also include avoiding bras with flexi-wires.